shsaha2024/AgentEval-RAG/README.md

 ## Why this project

-Many RAG demos jump directly to “chat with documents.”
+RAG demos tend to jump into document-based-chatbots.
 In practice, the hard part is building a system that is:
 - reproducible
 - inspectable
 - testable